 The Benefits of a Personal Injury Lawyer

-After being in an accident you may feel anger, pain, and confusion about the entire situation, as a personal injury lawyer DC trusts can attest.
-To add to this you will likely have to deal with legal issues and bureaucratic challenges from insurance claims adjusters.
-This type of hoop jumping can add to encompassing stressors and hinder your recovery.
-The good news is that you can significantly ease these burdens by turning to a good personal injury lawyer like Frederick J. Brynn, P.C.
+After being in an accident, you may feel anger, pain, and confusion about the entire situation; as a personal injury lawyer DC trusts can attest.
+To add to this, you will likely have to deal with legal issues and bureaucratic challenges from insurance claims adjusters.
+This type of hoop-jumping can add to encompassing stressors and hinder your recovery.
+The good news is that you can significantly ease these burdens by turning to a good DC personal injury lawyer like Frederick J. Brynn, P.C.

 5 Benefits of a Personal Injury Lawyer

 A personal injury can alter your life forever.
 It is important to address all of your medical needs; however, you must not forget the importance of your legal rights and interests.
-After an accident it is your right to contact a personal injury law firm.
-This proactive decision can have a number of benefits including:
+After an accident, it is your right to contact a personal injury law firm.
+This proactive decision can have many benefits including:

-Any respected attorney, like a personal injury lawyer DC can rely on, should have access to various resources that could help your case.
+- A DC Personal Injury Lawyer Has Resources – Any respected attorney, like a personal injury lawyer Washington, DC can rely on, should have access to various resources that could help your case.
 These resources may include doctors, medical professionals, expert witnesses, forensic examiners, scene investigators, and more.
-In addition to these important connections a lawyer may know people who work in the court system.
-In certain cases, this could be of benefit to you.
+In addition to these critical connections, a lawyer may know people who work in the court system.
+In some instances, this could be of benefit to you.

 Personal Injury Lawsuits After an Assault

 An assault can happen at the hands of a stranger as the result of a random altercation, or it can stem from disagreements and arguments that turn violent with someone you know.
-When you are a victim in this type of attack, it can leave you suffering serious and potentially disabling personal injuries as a result.
+When you are a victim of this type of attack, it can cause you to suffer severe and potentially disabling personal injuries.
 While law enforcement and the courts can help you hold your attacker responsible under DC criminal laws, you could be left with the financial costs.
 In these situations, you may be entitled to compensation through a personal injury lawsuit.
 A DC personal injury lawyer can evaluate your case to see what your legal options are.

 Assault and Battery in DC

-Under DC criminal law statutes, assault involves a threat or taking actions meant to harm another individual, while battery involves actually causing physical harm through an attack.
-Those who commit these types of acts can face severe penalties, including heavy fines, mandatory community service, and a lengthy jail sentence.
+Under DC criminal law statutes, assault involves a threat or taking actions meant to harm another individual, while battery involves causing physical harm through an attack.
+Those who commit these acts can face severe penalties, including hefty fines, mandatory community service, and a lengthy jail sentence.
 Defendants can end up facing aggravated assault charges, depending on the victim, the severity of the harm done, or if there was a weapon involved in the crime.

-Thousands of victims suffer aggravated assaults occur each year in DC, while thousands more suffer attacks of lesser, varying degrees.
+Our Washington, DC personal injury lawyer shares that thousands of victims suffer aggravated assaults each year in DC, while thousands more suffer attacks of lesser, varying degrees.
 These types of incidents can occur in the following situations:

-- As the result of a random attack
+- As a result of a random attack

 - In bar and nightclub fights